LiviaGitHub/java-gherkin/README.md

-# Auto1

-* In this public repository you will find tests for the Auto1 challenge.

 # Tasks:

 * The software should be written java or at least in a jvm based technology.
 But better with java